Welcome to summer in Chicagoland!

 We really do wash our buckets every time.
 In warmer weather, the clean buckets we deliver may not smell all that fresh.
 If you find the smell offensive, try tossing something fragrant, like flowers, citrus peels, herbs or coffee grounds into your empty bucket when it arrives.

-One of our bi-weekly customers uses this technique to manage odors while adding organics to their bucket: They place the sealed bucket on the stove, then turn the exhaust fan on high.
-Working as quickly as possible, they remove the lid from the bucket, tosses the organics in, then snaps the lid back on.
+One of our biweekly customers uses this technique to manage odors while adding organics to his bucket: He places the sealed bucket on the stove, then turns the exhaust fan on high.
+Working as quickly as possible, he removes the lid from the bucket, tosses the organics in, then snaps the lid back on.

 Your countertop container and bucket will last longer and be less smelly if you line them with paper bags or non-glossy newspapers before you fill them.